 AHCCCS may periodically conduct surveys of a representative sample of the Contractor's membership and providers.
 AHCCCS will consider suggestions from the Contractor for questions to be included in each survey.
-The results of these surveys, conducted by AHCCCS, will become public information and available to all interested parties upon request.
+The results of these surveys, conducted by AHCCCS, will become public information and available to all interested parties on the AHCCCS website.
 The draft reports from the surveys will be shared with the Contractor prior to finalization.
-The Contractor will be responsible for the cost of these surveys based on its share of AHCCCS enrollment.
+The Contractor will be responsible for reimbursing AHCCCS for the cost of these survey based on its share of AHCCCS enrollment.